-Two main graduation ceremonies are held each year, and you will be invited to graduate as soon as you have been identified as having completed the requirements of your course and you have no encumbrances i.e., outstanding debts.
+You are invited to graduate as soon as you have been identified as having completed the requirements of your course and you have no encumbrances i.e. outstanding debts.

-You are expected to advise if you want to attend the ceremony, and if you do not, you will be sent your Testamur by registered post after the graduation ceremony.
+You are expected to advise if you want to attend the ceremony, and if you don't, you will be sent your Testamur by registered post after the graduation ceremony.